 In general the concept of a master criminal doesn’t hold much water, and there’s nothing particularly memorable about Arnold Zeck.
-Indeed, there’s an argument that Moriarty is the most banal part of Conan Doyle’s legacy, at least in terms of a trope being imitated over and over again to little fresh effect.
+Indeed, there’s an argument that the influential Moriarty trope is the most unfortunate part of Conan Doyle’s legacy.

 3a) Trouble in Triplicate — contains “Before I Die,” “Help Wanted, Male” and “Instead of Evidence” (1949)

 4a) Three Doors to Death — contains “Man Alive,” “Omit Flowers” and “Door to Death” (1950)

 5a) Curtains for Three — contains “The Gun with Wings,” “Bullet for One” and “Disguise for Murder” (1951)